 Home equity loans are safe loans to make for a bank because the loan is secured by the homeowner’s house.
 If the homeowner fails to make payments, the lender can seize the home to recoup the funds they’ve lost (which is how some of those blue foreclosure dots end up on Zillow).

-Borrowers are always more likely to make a payment on a loan if that loan is secured by something valuable.
+Borrowers are always more likely to make a monthly payment on a loan if that loan is secured by something valuable.
 Most of the time they’ll choose to miss a credit card payment over a loan payment if they have to make a choice.

 The main con is the most obvious one: you could lose your home if you’re unable to make payments.
 Many times we’re put between a rock and a hard place.